 I had hoped to have a boxer breed when it was time to adopt my own dog.
 We got our pet from a breeder as kids, so I assumed that’s how it was done to ‘make sure’ we got a good one.
 In the end, after tons of research, According to the charleston veterinarian there’s no guarantee in how your dog will behave, and you only could gain slight advantage when choosing a certain breed.

 Most of the outcome simply comes down to your preference in size and energy level, which are the two things you have a little control over when deciding on a pet.
 If your furry friend gets aggressive around other dogs or people consider giving them cbd oil for dogs.

 We were between a Great Dane and a lab, but a scrappy small mix breed puppy won us over.
 He was labeled a lab mix, but with his grey-and-white coat and small, sad howl, I think he might be more a Stafford terrier (one of the pit bull breeds) and hound mix instead.
 My husband and I named him Ziggy!

-While in puppy school and other various dog-social situations, our rescued pit mix was no more aggressive than the other purebred labs and golden retrievers.
+While in puppy school taking the best online k9 training course and other various dog-social situations, our rescued pit mix was no more aggressive than the other purebred labs and golden retrievers.
 In fact, the labradoodle in class was the nippiest, but looked cuter doing it, so was given a pass for the bad manners.

 The bias you feel seeing a dog with a bigger skull/shorter fur who nips over a fluffy one is real – and certainly not the breed’s fault.
 Your opinion is also not a telling characteristic of one dog over the other.
 I’d never meet one grumpy yellow lab and assume the majority of labs were standoffish!